 Without a doubt, the safest way to get your books published is to self-publish.

 Use any of the major online book retailers that offer self-publishing platforms or use an ebook aggregator.

 If you only want to publish ebooks, then Amazon KDP plus your choice of an aggregator is all you need.

 By self-publishing in this way, you are in full control, and you will be paid the highest royalty rate.

 The other safe way is to try to get published by a traditional publishing house.

 The other choices that come with a caution

-Outside of the first three options, the publishing industry becomes more difficult to judge.
+Outside of these options, the publishing industry becomes more difficult to judge.

-Take care if you wish to sign with a small press publisher or use an assisted-self-publishing service and do your research and checking before you commit yourself.
+Take care if you wish to sign with a small press publisher or use an assisted self-publishing service.
+Do your research and check before you commit yourself.